ReCoRe: Regularized Contrastive Representation Learning of World Model: Introduction

-In this paper, we propose to use contrastive learning for invariant state abstraction since the contrastive learning objective explicitly ensures that the feature embeddings are invariant to the intervention, i.e. data augmentation.
-However, feature collapse is possible if a na\"ive implementation is used as it can be seen from Table \ref{tbl:igibson1-results}, that na\"ive implementation of contrastive loss (ReCoRe-D) completely fails ($<$1\% success rate) for model-based RL.
-Mitrovic \etal \cite{invariant-causal-mechanisms-mitrovic21} proposed an implicit regularizer based on KL-divergence that matches the distributions among the augmentations, which stabilises contrastive learning under model-free RL settings and slightly improved the performance over CURL~\cite{curl-laskin20}.
+Specifically, we propose to use contrastive learning for invariant state abstraction since the contrastive learning objective implicitly ensures that the feature embeddings are invariant to the intervention, i.e. data augmentation.
+However, feature collapse is possible if a na\"ive implementation is used as can be seen in our evaluation (Table \ref{tbl:igibson1-results}), where the na\"ive implementation of contrastive loss (ReCoRe-D) completely fails ($<$1\% success rate) for model-based RL.
+Mitrovic \etal \cite{invariant-causal-mechanisms-mitrovic21} proposed a regularizer based on KL-divergence that matches the distributions among the augmentations, which stabilizes contrastive learning under model-free RL settings and slightly improved the performance over CURL~\cite{curl-laskin20}.
 On the contrary, we propose a regularizer in the form of an auxiliary task to explicitly enforce the invariant feature learning.
-Specifically, for navigation task we utilize depth predictions to extract the geometric features needed for navigation, reconstruction and other possible downstream tasks, as they do not dependent on textures as shown in Figure \ref{fig:teaser}.
-We emphasize that depth is only required for training and not for deployment, since it works as a regulariser.
-Furthermore, in cases where depth is not available other auxilary tasks such as image denosing or optical flow prediction can be utilized for regularization, enabling a wider applicability of the proposed model.
-The design of interventions and invariant regularizers in the form of auxiliary losses becomes an interesting research problem which we will address in future work.
-Importantly, our setup allows us to use popular contrastive learning on model-based RL methods which improves the sample efficiency as well as helps in Out-of-Distribution (OoD) generalization.
+For example in the navigation task, we utilize depth predictions to extract the geometric features needed for navigation as they do not depend on textures as shown in Figure \ref{fig:teaser}.
+We emphasize that depth is only required for training but not for deployment since it works as a regulariser.
+Furthermore, in cases where depth is not available other auxiliary tasks such as image denoising, segmentation or optical flow prediction can be utilized for regularization, enabling a wider applicability of the proposed model.
+Importantly, our setup allows us to employ contrastive learning in model-based RL settings, which improves the sample efficiency and helps with Out-of-Distribution (OoD) generalization.